Dennis Morris (photographer): Life and work

-In 1974 Morris, then at school in London, heard that Bob Marley was playing at the Speakeasy Club in Great Marlborough Street, London.
+In 1974, Morris, then at school in London, heard that Bob Marley was playing at the Speakeasy Club in Great Marlborough Street.
 He went to the club during the day, met Marley and asked to take his picture.
-Marley agreed, and after hearing that Morris wanted to be a photographer told him “You are a photographer”.
-The following day Morris left with the band in their Transit van.
+Marley agreed, and after hearing that Morris wanted to be a photographer told him: "You are a photographer."
+The following day, Morris left with the band in their Transit van.
 He went on to photograph the musician until Marley's death in 1981.

-After being approached by John Lydon personally, after their signing to Virgin Records, In May 1977 Morris spent a year with the Sex Pistols, documenting them in depth.
-In 1978 Morris went with Virgin boss Richard Branson on a talent-spotting trip to Jamaica.
+After being approached by John Lydon personally, after their signing to Virgin Records, in May 1977, Morris spent a year with the Sex Pistols, documenting them in depth.
+In 1978, Morris went with Virgin boss Richard Branson on a talent-spotting trip to Jamaica.
 Morris persuaded Virgin that John Lydon should accompany them.

 Morris describes his style as "reportage", citing as influences Robert Capa and Don McCullin.
 He used a Leica camera, finding that its small size meant that "you can take it anywhere, and no one takes it seriously.
 So you get them to open up."

-In 1979 Morris created the logo for the band Public Image Limited and the innovative Metal Box album packaging.
+In 1979, Morris created the logo for the band Public Image Limited and the innovative Metal Box album packaging.
 He then became art director of Island Records and designed album covers for Linton Kwesi Johnson, Marianne Faithfull (Broken English) and Bob Marley.

-In mid-1979 Morris replaced Don Letts as vocalist of Basement 5, a reggae punk fusion band.
+In mid-1979, Morris replaced Don Letts as vocalist of Basement 5, a reggae punk fusion band.
 He created their logo, image, photography and graphics and gained a recording contract with Island Records.
 Their albums, 1965–1980 and Basement in Dub, were produced by Martin Hannett in 1980 and re-released by the PIAS label in 2017.

-In 2000 Morris travelled to the Philippines to photograph the crucifixion of artist Sebastian Horsley.
+In 2000, Morris travelled to the Philippines to photograph the crucifixion of artist Sebastian Horsley.
 In 2002, to mark the 40th anniversary of Jamaican independence, Morris was commissioned by BBC 2 to document reggae superstars, Jamaican street culture and the energy of the dancehall for the award-winning TV series and accompanying book Reggae: The Story of Jamaican Music.

-In June 2005 the Spectrum London gallery had a show of photographs by Morris documenting the daily lives, ceremonies and rituals of the Mowanjum Community of Indigenous Australians.
+In June 2005, the Spectrum London gallery had a show of photographs by Morris documenting the daily lives, ceremonies and rituals of the Mowanjum Community of Indigenous Australians.
 The gallery was blessed by tribe leader Francis Firebrace, wearing body paint and tribal dress.
 Morris was commissioned to show a new body of work at the Today Art Museum in Beijing in 2008 to coincide with the Olympic Cultural programme.
 A large installation of his punk images (part of the I am a cliché, Echoes of the Punk Aesthetic exhibition curated by Emma Lavigne) was shown at the 41st Rencontres d'Arles (France) during the summer of 2010.